newchuyalong/libgdx-learning/Bitmap-fonts.md

 [Glyph Designer](http://71squared.com/en/glyphdesigner) - a commercial bitmap font tool with a wide variety of options for shadows, gradients, stroke, etc.

+[Glyphite.com](http://www.glyphite.com) - a browser-based Bitmap font generator that can create detailed Bitmap fonts in seconds and export them in most major formats.

 ## Other Tools

 [FreeTypeFontGenerator](http://www.badlogicgames.com/wordpress/?p=2300) - generating bitmaps for fonts instead of supplying a pre-rendered bitmap made by utilities like Hiero